 3. Prepare your bobbin case

-Depending on your sewing machine, you may need to change your usual bobbin case for one that is made specially for bobbin work.
+Depending on your sewing machine, you may need to change your usual bobbin case for one that is made especially for bobbin work.
 For my machine, all I had to do was remove the needle plate cover, remove the black bobbin case, clean the area with a brush or vacuum and then insert the gray bobbin case.
 Check your machine’s manual to see how to prepare your bobbin case for bobbin work.

 3. Hand wind your bobbin

 To fill your bobbin, hand wind it slowly and evenly with your decorative thread until it’s about 80% full.
 Try to wind it so that the thread is snug and not twisted.
 Trim the beginning tail of the thread as close as you can to the bobbin.

 4. Insert the bobbin in the bobbin case

 Following your machine’s manual, insert the bobbin and pass the thread through the tension spring.

 Select a thread that will compliment your decorative thread and use it to thread the upper machine and needle.
 You can use monofilament, cotton, polyester or rayon thread in the top – whatever your heart desires!
 I chose a thread close in color to my Dazzle thread in the bobbin.